mjb512/krakontrol/sniffed.md

 Now send the firmware file in 128 byte chunks each preceded by `0xaa`.
 Receive an `0x01` response to each chunk.
 Zero pad the last chunk.
 CAM takes 211s to deliver a 47KB firmware file, the delay is waiting for the acks.

 Send the `0x50` command and wait a few minutes for a `0x03` response.
 Presumably this reads the file you've just sent and copies it to somewhere non-volatile.

-## Grid
+## Grid+ v2

+Research shows the Grid+ and Grid+ V2 are very different on a hardware level, although they both use an MCP2200 MCU for USB/serial comms.

-The grid really is a pile of crap.
+The grid+ v2 really is a pile of crap.
 It can't keep some fans running below around 60% without constantly spinning them up and down.
 It also appears there is no way to set speeds under what it thinks is 450rpm!

+Hardware-wise, I haven't opened mine yet, but from images found on the net, it's an MCP2200 in front of a pair of STM8S5K6 MCUs.
+Why a pair of CPUs?
+Each has 3 timers which are obviously used for PWM.

+It is entirely possible that the Grid+ v2 can be turned into something decent with some replacement firmware.
+How practical this is will depend on a sniff of comms between the chips.
+TBA.

 Communication appears to be at 4800bps, or maybe slightly off that since comms seems unreliable